Policy

 • Suppose that audience are not familiar with your fields.
 You need to start from kind introduction to the fields, and then explain what is the current understanding, what is one of the biggest questions in your fields, and how you are contributing to the problems.

-• Briefly explaining the methodology may also be good because there may be experts in the audience, who may give you a good advice.
+• Briefly explaining the methodology may also be good because there may be experts in the audience, who may give you good advice.

 Language